top of page

 DSC_3561TonesAndICitySoundsQueenStMall26

-My photography's a small part of the story of street arts in Brisbane & South East QLD from 2006 leading up to 2032 Brisbane Olympics.
-Street music is at times seen as news-worthy but usually more peripheral.
-I've photographed a vast range of musicians and music genres, incl. jazz whose history began on the street - 19th century cotton fields, streets of New Orleans, marching bands, street bars, and paddle steamers - protesting share cropping and slavery, civil rights.
-21st century music is now about survival - financial pressures on small music venues and smaller events, AI music, Spotify, copyright.
+My photography's a small part of the story of street arts in Brisbane & South East QLD starting 2006 & leading up to 2032 Brisbane Olympics.
+Street arts is at times seen as news-worthy but usually more low key.
+I've photographed a vast range of musicians and genres, incl. that broad area, jazz, whose history began on the street - 19th century cotton fields, streets of New Orleans, marching bands, street bars, paddle steamers - protesting share cropping & slavery, civil rights.
+21st century's theme is survival - climate change, financial pressures on music venues and events, AI, Spotify, copyright.
 The 'big' music stages, online 'influencing' and chart success are seen as the goal, however, as you can see from photos on this site, that isn't entirely true.
 National libraries tell our histories using street photos given the context they provide.

-As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Australia & NZ altho struggling with my health 1998 I gave up playing in bands.
+As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Australia & NZ altho struggling with my health 1998 I gave up playing.
 2006 like many engaged by the new social media age I was going to gigs again, looking for something to do, bought a camera.
-I learnt music photography on the street.. at festivals and workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... over the years I have photographed at all levels from Grammy winning acts to community events & volunteers.
+I learnt photography on the street.. at festivals and workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... and with the kindness of some of the finest Griffith University music lecturers was encouraged to pick up an instrument again and play, even just at my local church or in my studio.
+Over the years I have photographed at all levels from Grammy winning acts to community events & volunteers.
 I have a special interest in working with musicians with disabilities, as I've dealt with my own chronic health challenges.

 thanks, Tim.